 The Co-operative needs to have reserves to ensure the organisation can function into the future and meet its future liabilities, including the major repairs and investment needs of its 185 flats.
-The revenue reserve of £4.0m reflects primarily the past investment in the housing stock and reserves for future major repairs.
-The Co-operative has a cash level of £2.5m to support its future plans and operating requirements.
+The revenue reserve of £4.1m reflects primarily the past investment in the housing stock and reserves for future major repairs.
+The Co-operative has a cash level of £2.1m to support its future plans and operating requirements.
 The Co-operative reviews its maintenance spending plans regularly and re-assesses them in relation to reserves and cash flows.
-The Committee of Management projects that total reserves at 31 March 2022 are likely to be £4.2m.